ducdiep79/CasperLabs/docs/CONTRACTS.md

 Note that for now, one way to get around this (as this will likely change in the future), is to create a stateless "proxy" contract which essentially does `call_contract` and nothing else.

-For example, this stored contract: Increment the counter
+For example in [this](https://github.com/CasperLabs/CasperLabs/tree/dev/execution-engine/contracts/examples/counter-define#deploy) contract: Increment the counter
 ```
 $ casperlabs-client --host $HOST deploy \
     --private-key $PRIVATE_KEY_PATH \
     --payment-amount 10000000 \
     --session-name counter_inc
 ```
 The counter contract example, stores an additional function for incrementing the counter.
 This function can be called directly by name in order to increment the counter without sending additional wasm.
-This is useful because it means we can greatly reduce the amount of wasm we send in the current LRT workflow.

 **Passing arguments to contracts**

 Smart contracts can be parametrized.
 A list of contract arguments can be specified on command line when the contract is deployed.

 When the contract code is executed it can access individual arguments by calling Contract API function `get_arg` with index of an argument.
 First argument is indexed with `0`.

 **Time to Live and Deploy Dependency**